 Platelets would normally migrate to the location of acute trauma and stimulate healing on their own.
-But tendons and ligaments, joint capsules and cartilage have a very poor blood supply which limits platelet migration to them.
+But tendons and ligaments, joint capsules, and cartilage have a very poor blood supply, limiting platelet migration.

 Injecting the platelets directly into the affected area attracts other healing cells and stimulates local tissue repair.